hbc/NGS_Data_Analysis_Course/sessionII/lessons/04_counting_reads.md

 Now, change directories to your rnaseq directory and start by creating 2 directories, (1) a directory for the output and (2) a directory for just the bam files we generated yesterday:

 	$ cd ~/ngs_course/rnaseq/
-	$ mkdir results/counts results/STAR/bam
+	$ mkdir results/counts results/STAR/bams

+Let's move over the bam files over to the `results/STAR/bams` directory

+	$ mv ~/ngs_course/rnaseq/results/STAR/*fq_Aligned*bam ~/ngs_course/rnaseq/results/STAR/bams

-featureCounts is not available as a module on Orchestra, but we can add the path for it to our PATH variable.
+featureCounts is not available as a module on Orchestra, but we can add the path for it (parent directory) to our PATH variable.

 	$ export PATH=/opt/bcbio/local/bin:$PATH

 > Remember that this export command is only valid for this interactive session.
 If you want to make sure that the tool is available to you all the time, add the above command to your `~/.bashrc` or your `~/.bash_profile` files.

-What options/parameters are available to us for this tool?
+How do we use this tool, what is the command and what options/parameters are available to us?

 	$ featureCounts

-	  Version 1.4.4

-	  Usage: featureCounts [options] -a <annotation_file> -o <output_file> input_file1 [input_file2] ...
+So, it looks like the usage is `featureCounts [options] -a <annotation_file> -o <output_file> input_file1 [input_file2] ... `, where `-a`, `-o` and input files are required.
-	  Required arguments:

-	  -a <string>         Name of an annotation file.
-GTF format by default.
-See -F option for more formats.

-	  -o <string>         Name of the output file including read counts.
-A separate file including summary statistics of counting results is also included in the output (`<string>.summary')

-	  input_files         List of input files in BAM or SAM format.
-Users do not need to specify it is BAM or SAM.

-	  Optional arguments:

-	  .
-	  .
-	  .
-	  .

-Now
+We are going to use the following options:

+`-T 4` # specify 4 cores
+`-s 2` # these data are "reverse"ly stranded

+and the following are the values for the required parameters:

+`-a ~/ngs_course/rnaseq/data/reference_data/chr1-hg19_genes.gtf` # required option.
+Specify path to GTF `-o ~/ngs_course/rnaseq/results/counts/Mov10_featurecounts.txt` #  required option.
+Specify path to, and name of the text output (count matrix)
+`~/ngs_course/rnaseq/results/STAR/bams/*bam` # the list of all the bam files we want to collect count information for

+We are now going to run this in the interactive session using 4 cores.

+	$ featurecounts -T 4 -s 2\
+	  -a ~/ngs_course/unix_lesson/reference_data/chr1-hg19_genes.gtf \
+	  -o ~/ngs_course/unix_lesson/rnaseq/results/counts/Mov10_featurecounts.txt \
+	  ~/ngs_course/rnaseq/results/STAR/bams/*bam

+> If you wanted to collect the information that is on the screen as the job runs, you can run it using the `2> filename` redirection, this type of redirection will collect all the information from the standard output into a file.
+>
+>	**DO NOT RUN THIS**

+	$ featurecounts -T 4 -s 2\
-	featureCounts -T 4 -a ~/ngs_course/unix_lesson/reference_data/chr1-hg19_genes.gtf \
+	  -a ~/ngs_course/unix_lesson/reference_data/chr1-hg19_genes.gtf \
-		-o ~/ngs_course/unix_lesson/rnaseq/results/counts/counts.txt \
+	  -o ~/ngs_course/unix_lesson/rnaseq/results/counts/Mov10_featurecounts.txt \
-		-s 2 \
+	  ~/ngs_course/rnaseq/results/STAR/bams/*bam \
-		~/ngs_course/unix_lesson/rnaseq/results/STAR/*bam

-#### Exercise
-Take a look at the end of the file using the `tail` command.
-You should see a summary of how the reads were classified.

-1. How many reads were assigned as no_feature?
-Why would they be classified this way?
-2. How many reads were found to map to multiple locations?
+	  2> ~/ngs_course/unix_lesson/rnaseq/results/counts/Mov10_featurecounts.stdout

+The output of this tools is 2 files, a counts matrix and a summary file that tabulates how many the reads were "assigned"/counted and the reason they remained "unassigned".
+Lets take a look at the summary file:

+	$ less results/counts/Mov10_featurecounts.txt.summary

+Now lets look at the count matrix:

+	$ less results/counts/Mov10_featurecounts.txt

+There is information about the genomic coordinates and the length of the gene, we don't need this for the next step, so we are going to extract the columns that we are interested in.

+	$ cut -f1,7,8,9,10,11,12 results/counts/Mov10_featurecounts.txt > results/counts/Mov10_featurecounts.Rmatrix.txt

+The next step is to clean it up and modify the headers:

+	$ vim results/counts/Mov10_featurecounts.Rmatrix.txt